thanhgit/go-explained/ddd/domain_model.md

     - inbound services: implement well-defined interface, which enable external parites to interact with the domain model
     - outbound services: implement all interactions with external responsitoryes or other boundedd context
     - application services: act as a facade layer between domain model and (inbound and outbound services)

+## Domain-rich aggregate and anemic aggregate
+- Anemic aggretate:
+    - no purpose and intent of the domain
+    - similar to DTO than core business objects
+- Domain-rich aggregate:
+    - have a clearly intent of the sub-domain in terms of business attributes and business methods

+## Root aggregate:
+- cover all the business attributes required by the bounded context to functions.
+These attributes is modeled in business terms rather than technical terms
+- expression of domain logic via business methods and it is implemented as simple methods within the aggregate and work with the current state of the aggregate